 San Francisco County Transportation Authority (SFCTA).
 Member of team serving as general counsel.
 Provides advice on Brown Act and administrative code matters at public agency and committee meetings.
 Negotiates construction services contracts on behalf of SFCTA with construction firms, design firms and technical consultants.
 Provides pre-litigation counseling regarding bid protests, potential contract award disputes and stop notices.

 Port of Long Beach.
-Member of team assisting the Port with pre-litigation issues related to the Gerald Desmond Bridge replacement project and various anticipated construction claims.
+Member of team assisting the Port with pre-litigation issues related to the Long Beach International Gateway Bridge replacement project and various anticipated construction claims.
 Provided advice on California Public Records Act issues and pre-litigation counseling regarding potential construction disputes.

 - 03.01.2022 | Design-Build, Public-Private Partnerships and Collaboration Handbook, 13th Edition